Vikki Blanche: Career

-Blanche starred as Julia in the Network Ten sitcom Col'n Carpenter for a year.
-She also filmed a role as Jenny Rose in the 1991 miniseries Rose Against the Odds, which tells the story of Aboriginal boxer Lionel Rose.
-Blanche met with the real Jenny Rose to talk about her life and relationship with Lionel.
+While appearing in Col'n Carpenter, Blanche also filmed a role as Jenny Rose in the 1991 miniseries Rose Against the Odds, which tells the story of Aboriginal boxer Lionel Rose.
+Blanche met with the real Jenny Rose to talk about her life and relationship with Lionel to prepare for the role.
 Blanche later felt that working on both productions simultaneously made her lose respect for her job because of the scheduling, so she decided to go overseas to study acting in order to stay challenged.
-Blanche spent 18 months living and working in New York City.
+She spent 18 months living and working in New York City.
 She studied acting at the HB Studio and the Neighborhood Playhouse School of the Theatre, and chose not to attend auditions or seek roles.
 She worked as a waitress in order to pay her rent.

 A few weeks after returning to Melbourne, Blanche auditioned for the second season of the ABC police drama Phoenix.
 Blanche had not watched the series before she was offered the role of Senior Detective Chris Faithful, who is married to Peter Faithful (Simon Westaway) and goes undercover for the drug squad.
 Blanche described her character as having a "gift for the job.
 She's tough, in that she is mixing with crooks, but I don't think she's tougher than anyone else in that environment."
 To prepare for the role, Blanche spoke with undercover drug officers and went through research material compiled by the writers.
 Phoenix was filmed over 13 weeks, which suited Blanche, who preferred not to stay with a show for too long, and aired in early 1993.
 In 1997, Blanche appeared in the comedy-drama feature film Road to Nhill as Jill Whitton.